Fed95/BookToBook/README.md

 # BookToBook
-An e- commerce platform for buying books.
+An e-commerce platform for buying books.